Maria Kiwanuka: Work experience

 Beginning around 1980, she worked for more than ten years with the World Bank, as an Economist and Financial Analyst for the East Asian and Southern African regions.
 Specifically she covered projects in Burma, Malawi, Swaziland and Uganda.
 After she left the World Bank, she returned to her native Uganda and went into private business.
 Together with members of her family, she founded businesses in the areas of broadcasting, publishing, real estate and economic consulting.
 She has served as a financial adviser to the Nabagereka of Buganda since the early 2000s.
 In a cabinet reshuffle on 1 March 2015 she was dropped from Cabinet and appointed Senior Financial Advisor to the President.

 She has over the years served as a non-executive director of the board at Stanbic Bank Uganda Limited, the Agha Khan Foundation, Nkumba University and Uganda Development Bank.
 Since leaving the Ugandan cabinet in 2015, she has served as chairperson of the board of United Bank for Africa Uganda Limited.
 As of May 2022, she sits on the board of Standard Chartered Uganda, as a non-executive member, since May 2021.
 In May 2022, Maria Kiwanuka was appointed chairperson of the board at Airtel Mobile Commerce Uganda Limited (AMCUL), an affiliate of Airtel Uganda and the provider of Airtel Money Uganda.

 Personal details

 She is married to Mohan Kiwanuka, the managing director of Oscar Industries Limited.
 In 2007, four years prior to her being appointed Finance Minister, her husband was listed as one of the wealthiest people in Uganda.

+On September, her last born son Nsereko Kyamukungubya Kiwanuka also called Kyamu, former worker at DFCU Uganda and later relocated to US for further studies, was found dead in his apartment where he was living alone.